-Content is central to all the messages Coca-Cola sends out in all its promotional campaigns.
+Content is central to Coca-Cola’s messages in all its promotional campaigns.
 The brand thrives on modern problems faced by a worldwide audience.
 Many of their global campaigns, such as “Share a Coke,” resonate with a large number of people with simple yet effective personalized messaging.
 Their campaigns also bank on user-generated content.

 Special kudos to the Coca-Cola India team in particular.
 The brand has always been ahead of its game with content.
 For example, here’s an ad that most Indians will remember from ten years ago.

-The millennial generation may remember it as one of the first few ads that appeared on YouTube when the platform first got monetized.
-While many of the young adults in this old ad may have now moved on from ordering coke with pizza to coke with other things, we all can use some sunshine and hope in this pandemic era.
-And that’s exactly what Coke India did–reprised the song in 2020 to fit the new decade’s problems.
-When a ten-year-old piece of content still works, you know your brand’s doing something right!
-This is truly one of the best content marketing examples ever.
+The millennial generation may remember it as one of the first few ads on YouTube when the platform first got monetized.
+While many of the young adults in this old ad may have moved on from ordering coke with pizza to coke with other things, we can all use some sunshine and hope, especially now.

 Payment gateway Razorpay is a new-age digital solution for the gig economy.
 The company provides solutions to automate payments from customers.
-Their target audience is huge – from cornershop food trucks to unicorn Swiggy itself, Razorpay is used by 5,00,000+ businesses.
-So, how to develop content that caters to such a wide audience?
+Their target audience is enormous – from cornershop food trucks to unicorn Swiggy itself, 500,000+ businesses use Razorpay.
+So, how do you develop content that caters to such a broad audience?

-Simple: make content for all.
-Their blog section covers a variety of topics that are useful to users of all types, from small business owners to CFOs.
+Simple: Create content for all.
+Their blog posts covers various useful topics to users of all types, from small business owners to CFOs.
 They also bank on white papers, customer stories, and guides to educate their target audience.

-The brand has built a vast network of influencers who constantly put out Nykaa content for a variety of audiences that span all geographies of India.
-They achieved this by providing useful content that is clearly visible in their Beauty Book that consists of all types of content like infographics, blogs, vlogs, and much more.
+The brand has built a vast network of influencers who constantly put out Nykaa content for various audiences that span all geographies of India.
+They achieved this by providing valuable content visible in their Beauty Book, which consists of all types of content like infographics, blogs, vlogs, and much more.

 7. C. Krishniah Chetty & Sons

 Unlike other upskilling ed-tech platforms, Byju’s faces a challenge—their target audience isn’t the end-user.
 Students have to like the app, and parents should want to pay for it.
 Byju’s tackles this complicated challenge through the use of native content.
-This means, they constantly strive to remain in the news cycle, especially during exam seasons.
-They constantly generate content that shows how successful the company is, thereby cashing in on the question, “Is Byju’s really that great?”
+They constantly strive to remain in the news cycle, especially during exam seasons.
+They continuously generate content that shows how successful the company is, thereby cashing in on the question, “Is Byju’s really that great?”
 The formula works wonders for busy parents who want to go with reputed institutes for their children.
 A great content marketing example, isn’t it?

-We don’t recommend that you tell an Indian boomer you have to pay a premium price and the company ships a half-assembled product unless you’re ready for an earful!
+We don’t recommend telling an Indian boomer you have to pay a premium price, and the company ships a half-assembled product unless you’re ready for an earful!
 But IKEA has managed to make DIY fun for the urban Indian.

-Note how they use localized content strategy, not how the IKEA India website, in the description, cites the example of disarrayed saree blouses.
+Note how they use a localized content strategy.
+For instance, in the image above, the description cites the example of disarrayed saree blouses on the IKEA India website.
 It is something a large number of Indian women can relate to.
-It is one super-smart brand using content marketing to their advantage.
+It is one super-smart brand using content marketing to its advantage.

-The fresh and bold approach is followed by links to the quality blog and resources section that addresses all the common problems of Indian businesspersons.
-Note the carefully selected stock images and the telling CTA that is visible throughout the user journey.
-It is one of the best content marketing examples to quote here.
+The fresh and bold approach is followed by links to the quality blog post and resources section that addresses all the common problems of Indian businesspersons.
+Note the carefully selected stock images and the telling CTA visible throughout the user journey.
+It is one of the best content marketing campaigns to quote here.

 Content Marketing Trends in 2022